Histmy/YTDown-server/README.md

 ## Setup

+Before you start, make sure you have [ffmpeg](https://ffmpeg.org/download.html) installed on your system and available in PATH.

 1. Clone the repository
 1. Install dependencies with `npm i`
 1. Copy `config.example.json` to `config.json` and fill in the required fields